agajera/crime_prediction/README.md

 to a new data path where the dataset is stored and ensure all dependecies are installed.
 For instance, if you clone this repository, and want to run the notebook locally your new data path would be
 `./data/communities-crime-clean.csv`

+### Dataset Description

 ### Models
 * Three models are trained for this task and evaluated on the accuracy score metric.
 Results are presented as below;
 ![image.png](./images/results.png)

+### Authors
+Aakash Babubhai Gajera
+Feel free to contact me at gajeraa@lakeheadu.ca

+### License
+This project is not Licensed

+### Project Status
+This project is completed and got accuracy above 80% for all models which I have used, however improvements can be made in terms of accuracy.